RDFLib/VocExcel/README.rst

 Creating vocabularies
 ---------------------
-The file *VocExcel-template.xlsx* in this repository contains the Excel template to be used to create vocabularies.
+The file *VocExcel-template_040.xlsx* in this repository's *templates/* folder is the Excel template to be used to create vocabularies.
 The template contains notes on use, examples of simple & complex vocabularies and lookup lists of values (e.g. organisations).
 Vocab authors only need this file to create vocabulary content by filling it out.

+There are other versions of template in the *templates/* folder.
+You are free to use any of them however the latest is usually the greatest!

 Use one Excel workbook per vocabulary.